Action Alerts

 What You Can Do:

-Contact your U.S. Representatives right now, and urge them to cosponsor and support the Mink VIRUS Act, to protect both mink and the public using the sample letter below.
-You can find your Representatives here.
+Contact your U.S. Congress members right now, and urge them to fight and push against these bills using the sample letter below.
+You can find your congress members here.
+Please send to both your senators and house representatives.

 Take Action: